ani03sha/microgpt-java/docs/CONCEPTS.md

 # MicroGPT Java — Concepts & Progression Guide

-A Java implementation of Andrej Karpathy's [MicroGPT](https://gist.github.com/karpathy/8627fe009c40f57531cb18360106ce95) — a minimal transformer language model built from scratch with no external ML dependencies.

 This document walks through every concept in the project in the order they appear, from the simplest statistical baseline to the full transformer.
 Each section explains the *what*, the *why*, and the *how*.

 ---